jfromaniello/joseoncodecom/_posts/2012-04-06-winser-node-dot-js-applications-as-windows-services.markdown

 $ winser -i
 {% endhighlight %}

-winser will take your application name from your package.json and use it as the windows service name.
+winser will take the application name from your package.json and use it as the windows service name.
 *You must run this command in an elevated console.*

 Also you can add two scripts to your package.json: